How Common Are Slip and Fall Accidents in South Carolina?

 You may soon receive a phone call from an insurance company representing the property owner in your case.
 You should avoid speaking to the insurer until you have an attorney who can handle communications for you.

 Some insurance adjusters may seem friendly and concerned, but ordinarily, their ultimate goal is to get you to make statements that could sabotage your claim.
 In other cases, insurers will offer quick settlements that are usually far less than what victims are entitled to.
-Often, the insurance company’s goal is to pay as little as possible on your claim, and ideally nothing if they can get away with it.
+Often, the insurance company’s goal is to pay as little as possible on your claim, and ideally, nothing if they can get away with it.
 Don’t let them.

-Stewart Law Offices Personal injury lawyer can negotiate with an insurance company to help you seek a full and fair settlement to your case.
+Our professional lawyers can negotiate with an insurance company to help you seek a full and fair settlement to your case.
 If the insurer proves unwilling to provide a satisfactory level of compensation, our South Carolina Slip and Fall Lawyer will file a lawsuit.

 Common Causes of Slip and Fall Accidents